FAQ’s

 The first appointment is not free.
 This is a 50 minute assessment session to get to know new clients and to begin to assess goals and needs.

-How much does a Therapy Session Cost?
+How much does a therapy session cost?

-Prices range from £45 – £60.
+Prices range from £45 – £70.
 The fees for each therapist are listed on their professional profiles HERE.

 We will match you to a therapist to best suit your needs.
 Alternatively, if you have a therapist you would prefer to receive treatment from, let us know on your referral form please.